kiewic/PowerBI-WaffleChart/Tutorial/ProfesionalVisualGuidline.md

 Every package submission needs to have different version.

-## Unit tests and manual tests.
+## Testing.

-Test your visual, automaticaly if possible.
+Test your visual, automatically if possible.
+Unit tests and manual tests are куйгшкувю

 To provide high-quality visuals to the Power BI community, it is important to fully test your visual before submission to the gallery.
 Upon receipt of your visual submission, the Power BI custom visual team will use these test cases and acceptance criteria to validate your submission.

 Use package [validator tool](https://powerbi-validator-v-glpol.herokuapp.com/) (TODO: fix to production link) for an artifact review of the your package.

-Also check great [TestUtils](https://www.npmjs.com/package/powerbi-visuals-utils-testutils) NPM package, it can help you with creation of unit test.
+Also check great [TestUtils](https://www.npmjs.com/package/powerbi-visuals-utils-testutils) NPM package, it can help you with creation of unit tests.

 ### Best Practices